-HPN and its affiliated Medical Groups will notify members affected by the termination of a practitioner or practice groups in general medicine, family practice, internal medicine, or pediatrics in accordance with federal and state regulatory requirements which differ by line of business.
+HPN and its affiliated Medical Groups will notify members affected by the termination of a practitioner or practice groups as stated in policy.

 Notification must be in writing and may be distributed via the Internet.
 Written notification about the availability of information on the Web site and on paper must be mailed to members and a printed copy of the information must be made available upon request.
 Notice of termination through a member newsletter is not adequate.